00cpxxx/wine-xinput/README.md

 I did not limit the implementation to Microsoft only controllers, it will work with anything that has at least 2 axes and 8 buttons.
 It is important to understand that the mapping is always based in the Xbox controller so, as in Windows, other controllers will have messed up mapping.

+This is a patch, it means you are required to apply it in to Wine source and compile Wine with it.
+If you are not into compiling Wine yourself and prefer using your distro packages you can check https://github.com/KoKuToru/koku-xinput-wine which still requires compilation but uses a different approach that does not touch Wine code.

 There are 2 different patches:
 * xinput_obiwan.patch - For Wine up to 1.9.17.
 * xinput_quigon.patch - For Wine 1.9.19 onwards.